 Live like a Sydney local

-Carriageworks is Australia's biggest multi-arts centre; a great stop for anyone with an appetite for culture.
+Carriageworks is Australia's biggest multi-arts centre and a great stop for anyone with an appetite for culture.
 The unique venue is a heritage site complete with an original railway carriage and blacksmiths' workshops, giving the whole experience an authentic industrial feel.
-As a supporter of local creatives of every kind, the artists, stalls and performances change regularly, with new exhibits and features popping up all the time.
-To make the most of what's on offer when you visit, it pays to plan ahead.
+The artists, stalls and performances change regularly, with new exhibits and features popping up all the time.